1974 Atlantic hurricane season: Unnamed June tropical storm

-Subtropical Storm Two
+Unnamed July tropical storm

 A convective area of cloudiness existed northeast of the Bahamas in mid July in response to a stationary frontal boundary.
 On July 15, satellite imagery suggested the presence of a weak circulation within the system.
 Around 00:00 UTC on the following day, a subtropical depression formed about 210 mi northeast of the Bahamas.
 Moving northeastward, the cyclone slowly strengthened, becoming a subtropical storm at about 12:00 UTC on July 17.
 Late on the next day, the ship Export Adventurer observed winds of 54 mph and a barometric pressure of 1006 mbar.
 Based on these observations, the storm peaked with maximum sustained winds of 50 mph (85 km/h) on July 18.
 By the next day, the cyclone began weakening.
 Around 00:00 UTC on July 20, the subtropical storm was absorbed a large extratropical low, which dissipated well east of Newfoundland several hours later.

 Subtropical Storm Three

 A frontal wave formed along a stationary front which ended from near Cape Hatteras northeastward.
 At 12:00 UTC on August 10, a subtropical storm developed between Bermuda and New England.
 The storm moved southeastward and then northeastward, before turning northward early on August 12.
 Drifting northward, the cyclone continued to intensify.
-Around 12:00 UTC on August 14, the system peaked with maximum sustained winds of 60 mph (95 km/h) and a minimum barometric pressure of 992 mbar, based on ship observations.
+Around 12:00 UTC on August 14, the system peaked with maximum sustained winds of 65 mph (100 km/h) and a minimum barometric pressure of 996 mbar, based on ship observations.
 Later that day, the cyclone curved east-northeastward and accelerated, while its circulation became increasingly ill-defined, resembling that of a front, near Sable Island at about 00:00 UTC on August 15.
 The remnants of the storm were last noted passing over Cape Race several hours later.